diafygi/gethttpsforfree/README.md

 clear what it's doing.

 TODO (pull requests welcome):
-* `renew.html` - A page with steps for renewing certificates
 * `revoke.html` - A page with steps for revoking certificates
 * ~~Alternative file-based command instead of python server~~
 * ~~Installation instructions for Apache~~